DimitriPalmer22/Relapse-Code-Documentation/Documentation/Enemies/Enemies.md

 #### Doing Damage to the Player

+> VERY USEFUL INFORMATION:
+> You probably want to make a private variable that keeps track of the EnemyInfo component the game object for future reference.
+Then, in the start / awake function, you want to get this component.
+This WILL be used later.

 If your script does not do damage to the player, you can skip this.

 If you want the enemy to be able to damage the player, you can implement the `IDamager` interface.